andaze/hugo-amp-corporate/content/know-how/_index.en.md

   </div>
     <div class='column col-10 col-sm-12'>
-      <a href='https://dynamics365.andaze.com/'><h2 class='know-how-title'>All of the best practices for generating sales results with Dynamics 365</h2></a>
+      <a href='https://dynamics365.andaze.com/'><h2 class='know-how-title'>All of the practices for achieving sales results with Dynamics 365</h2></a>
-      <p class='know-how-description'>Let's take measures to form long-term customer relationships as a company, instead of the folly sales method.
-All the necessary knowledge and skills to use Dynamics 365 are explained.
-We aim to increase sales by balancing sales and customer satisfaction.</p>
+      <p class='know-how-description'>Instead of snobbish sales tactics, take measures to form long term customer relationships as a company, and we'll walk you through all the knowledge and skills you'll need to leverage Dynamics 365.
+Balance sales and customer satisfaction and aim for a steady increase in sales.</p>
     </div>
   </div>
 </div>